-Other members of the group practise commercial law and combine experience in commercial and transaction matters with knowledge of this emerging area of legal practice.
-Gordon Craig, whose practice is focused on energy matters, has significant experience with the developing markets for renewable energy credits (RECs), renewable energy and green attributes of renewable generation.
+Members of the group practice commercial law and combine experience in commercial and transaction matters with knowledge of this emerging area of legal practice.
+They also have significant experience with the developing markets for renewable energy credits (RECs), renewable energy and green attributes of renewable generation.

 Lawson Lundell’s experience relating to climate change issues includes: